clicon/clixon-docs/cli.rst

    Do not show the command in eg auto-completion.
 This was primarily intended for operational commands such as ``start shell`` but is this context used for hiding commands generated from the associated YANG node.
 ``hide-show``
    Do not show the config in show configuration commands.
 However, retreiving a config via NETCONF or examining the datastore directly shows the hidden configure commands.
+``strict-expand``
+   Only show exactly the expanded options of a variable.
+It shuld not be possible to add a *new* value that is not in the expanded list.

 Edit modes
 ----------
 The autocli supports *automatic edit modes* where by entering a ``<cr>``, you enter an edit mode.
 An edit mode is created for every YANG container or list.